yearn/yearn-vaults/docs/OPERATIONS.md

     - Tell Carlos harvest and tend gas usage.
 For instance 1.5m.

 ## Scaling Up / Moving to Endorse
+- [ ] In additon to the 2 strategists, a Core Developer has to review the strategy before going into production.
 - [ ] Increase limits
 - [ ] Add to experimental tab on yearn.finance
 - [ ] Set management fee to production level